interjs/inter-demo/README.md

 # inter-demo

-In this repository you will find some demo made with [Inter](https://github.com/DenisPower1/inter), either by  Inter core team or by the community.
+In this repository you will find some demos made with [Inter](https://github.com/DenisPower1/inter), either by  Inter core team or by the community.

 ## Contributing